Skip to content

 We don’t talk much about passion in medicine anymore.

-What is your passion in medicine?
+What is your passion for medicine?
 What was it that sparked your initial desire to pursue this career instead of another?
 What is the impact you are called to make as a doctor?

-I began to think about my journey in medicine.
-I thought about the journey of the colleagues I have met along the way.
+I began to think about my journey in medicine and the journeys of the colleagues I have met along the way.

-As doctors, we tend to focus on the daily responsibilities that go into the delivery of patient care, managing patient floors and units, and running offices.
-We focus on delivering best outcomes, improving the patient experience, and generating revenue.
+As doctors, we tend to focus on the daily responsibilities that go into delivering patient care, managing patient floors and units, and running offices.
+We focus on delivering the best outcomes, improving the patient experience, and generating revenue.
 It becomes routine.
 When challenges arise, it becomes frustrating.
 When there is more to do than staff and hours in the day to get it all done, we get overwhelmed and even burned out.
 The passion is gone.

 • Motivated to find new ways to best support ourselves in this new era of medicine